Ircam-RnD/xmm-client/README.md

-# client-side decoders for XMM models
+# XMM models decoders for the browser

 This library is intended to be used with the
 [original XMM library](https://github.com/julesfrancoise/xmm), or its node wrapper